 Beaufort County Greenspace Program

-Get to know the Green Space Program’s protected lands and project types.
+Discover the Green Space Program’s protected lands.

 Located at the headwaters of the Port Royal Sound, this 4,400 acre peninsula is forever protected from development.